 Print Temperature Range: 225°C – 235°C

-- High elasticity and excellent abrasion resistance
+- Tough, flexible, high elasticity and excellent abrasion resistance

 - Consistent diameter, smooth feeding properties